nasa/isaac/dense_map/geometry_mapper/readme.md

-geometry mapper with such a model, note its option ``--undistorted_crop_wins``, and one should keep in mind that that the restricted region specified earlier may not exactly be the region to be used with the geomety mapper, since the former is specified in distorted pixels and this one in undistorted pixels.
+geometry mapper with such a model, note its option ``--undistorted_crop_wins``, and one should keep in mind that that the restricted region specified earlier may not exactly be the region to be used with the geometry mapper, since the former is specified in distorted pixels and this one in undistorted pixels.

-All this logic was tested and was shown to work in a satisfactory way, but no thorough attept was made at validating that a radtan distortion model, while having more degrees of freedom, would out-perform the fisheye model.
-That is rather unlikely, since given sufficiently many images with good overlap, the effect of the peripherial region where the fisheye lens distortion may not perform perfectly may be small.
+All this logic was tested and was shown to work in a satisfactory way, but no thorough attempt was made at validating that a radtan distortion model, while having more degrees of freedom, would out-perform the fisheye model.
+That is rather unlikely, since given sufficiently many images with good overlap, the effect of the peripheral region where the fisheye lens distortion may not perform perfectly may be small.

 ## Orthoprojecting images